Gravitational wave memory of compact binary coalescence in the presence of matter effects: nonlinear memory waveform

 where the angled brackets mean to take an average over several wavelengths.
-In order to perform the angular integration in Eq.~(\ref{eq:mem_hjk}), the GW energy flux is rewritten in terms of $h_{\ell m}$-modes and spin-weighted spherical harmonics by inserting Eq.~(\ref{eq:complex_wf}).
+In order to perform the angular integration in Eq.~(\ref{eq:mem_hjk}), the GW energy flux is rewritten in terms of $h_{\ell m}$ modes and spin-weighted spherical harmonics by inserting Eq.~(\ref{eq:complex_wf}).
 The angular part can then be expressed elegantly in terms of Wigner-3-j symbols~\cite{Faye-2014}, thereby providing selection rules for which mode combinations contribute to memory.
-The memory generated by the oscillatory $h_{22}$-mode is found mainly in the $h_{20}^{\mathrm{mem}}$ and sub-dominantly in the $h_{40}^{\mathrm{mem}}$-mode with plus and cross polarization are given as,
+The memory generated by the oscillatory $h_{22}$ mode is found mainly in the $h_{20}^{\mathrm{mem}}$ and subdominantly in the $h_{40}^{\mathrm{mem}}$ mode with plus and cross polarization given as

 As apparent from Eq.~(\ref{eq:mem_plus}), the memory effect vanishes completely for face-on binary systems $(\iota = 0^\circ)$ and is maximal if the system is oriented edge-on $(\iota = 90^\circ)$.
+The GW memory from post merger phase is also expected to be dominant in the $h_{20}^{\mathrm{mem}}$ mode as the systems we have considered here have $h_{22}$ as the dominant mode for the oscillatory signal.

-In this work, we consider the CBC systems where the matter effects are important, this happens when at least one companion is a NS.
-The GW waveform then has the imprints of matter effects which depends on the NS EoS primarily in two ways; tidal deformation during inspiral and post-merger oscillations of the remnant.
+In this work, we consider the CBC systems where the matter effects are important; this happens when at least one companion is a NS.
+The GW waveform then has the imprints of matter effects which depend on the NS EOS primarily in two ways: tidal deformation during inspiral and postmerger oscillations of the remnant.